 - Engage students in exciting classroom environments

-- move your students from simply knowing the material to applying it
+- Move your students from simply reciting content to application and innovation

 How the program works:

-- six to twelve TEAL Fellows will participate in a weekly seminar starting in Fall 2018.
+- Six to twelve TAL Fellows will participate in a weekly seminar starting in Fall 2018.
 TT and NTT faculty are encouraged to apply.

-- Seminar meetings will consist of workshop sessions, guest presentations, as well as visits to other TEAL classrooms and will be designed to train faculty in effective uses of the TEAL classroom.
+- Seminar meetings will consist of workshop sessions, deep discussions, guest presentations, as well as visits to active learning classrooms including the TEAL and ALC classrooms, and will train faculty in effective uses of them.

-- the Fellows will continue to meet weekly in Spring 2018 as they begin to teach in the TEAL classroom.
+- The Fellows will continue to meet twice in Spring 2019 as they begin to apply active learning to their chosen course.

-- fellows will receive a stipend for participation and will be asked to present their work at a future University-wide session.
+- Fellows will receive a stipend for participation and will be encouraged to present their work at a future University Conference on Teaching, Learning and Technology.

-Applications must be submitted by June 5, 2017; applicants will be notified by end of June.
+Apply here.
+Applications must be submitted by June 5, 2018 by 9 am; applicants will be notified by end of June.

 University Hall (Room 75A) has a unique new teaching space, the 63-seat Technology-Enhanced Active Learning (TEAL) classroom.
 The physical layout and technological setup of the room are designed to facilitate student-to-student, student-to-teacher, and classroom-wide collaboration.